thinkloop/frigate-star-export/README.md

 ## Overview

-The 0.14 release of Frigate introduces a breaking change that will result in the loss of favorited events.
+The 0.14 release of Frigate introduces a breaking change that will result in the loss of starred/favorited events.
-The release notes advise exporting any starred/favorite events before upgrading.
+The release notes advise exporting these events before upgrading.
 This script automates that process.

 ## How It Works

-The Node.js script prompts for a Frigate URL, loads all starred videos, and exports them one by one, pausing in between each, based on the video's length.
+The Node.js script prompts for a Frigate URL, loads all starred videos, and exports them one by one, pausing in between each based on the video's length.
 Exported files appear in the regular exports folder.

 Since the export process is asynchronous, some errors may go unreported.